 Where to Take a Sommelier Course in Paris?

-Good news: Paris is an incredible playground, both for curious people who want to shine in the evening and for future pros determined to tame the most demanding vintages.
+Good news: Paris is an incredible playground, both for the curious who want to shine at parties and for future professionals determined to master the most demanding vintages.

-We regularly receive people who ask us the same question: where to begin?
+We regularly receive people who ask us the same question: where to start?

 The capital offers so many options that it's easy to get lost.